 Biofiltration systems are suitable for many types of development, from single-family residential to high-density commercial projects.
 Because the shape and sizing of systems are relatively flexible, the systems can be incorporated into many landscaped designs.
 These systems can be used near impervious areas such as within roadway medians, parking lot islands, or planter boxes.
 Biofiltration systems are also well suited for treating runoff from pervious areas, such as recreational fields, golf courses, or landscaped areas.
 Biofiltration systems may also be used to treat roof runoff, in which case they could be installed with all or a part of the system above ground.
-If biofiltration systems are installed above ground, the same fundamental design requirements would have to be met as with in-ground biofiltration systems and the biofiltration system would have to discharge through an under-drain system.
-Biofiltration systems are not suitable for regional stormwater control.
+If biofiltration systems are installed above ground, the same fundamental design requirements would have to be met as with in-ground biofiltration systems and the biofiltration systems are not suitable for regional stormwater control.